Frequently Asked Questions

 (Hopefully your browser will display this letters properly.)

-We hope you have enjoyed our site.
-If you have any tips you would like us to share with other readers, we thank you in advance for emailing them to us!
+If you have any tips you would like us to share with other readers, we thank you in advance for sharing them with us!

 All text, photographs, maps and designs are Copyright © 2019 Brooks Walker for Northern Light Inn, unless linked or stated otherwise.